-Frequently, breast reconstruction is possible at the time of your mastectomy.
+Frequently, breast reconstruction is possible at the time of your mastectomy surgery.
 However, in some cases, the reconstruction may be delayed.
-Again, your surgeon will talk to you about the best time for you to have a reconstruction.
+Again, your surgeon will talk to you about the best time for you to have a breast reconstruction.

 A flap is a segment of tissue that is transferred from one part of the body to another with its own blood supply.
 For breast reconstruction, this usually involves skin, fat and muscle.
 The most common sites from which these are taken are the abdomen, called a Deep Inferior Epigastric Perforator Flap (DIEP), Transverse Rectus Abdominus Myocutaneous (TRAM) flap, and the back, called a latissimus dorsi flap.

-Flap reconstruction is a more involved and a longer operation, than one employing an implant, and involves scars to another part of the body.
+Flap reconstruction is a more involved and a longer operation, than one employing breast implants, and involves scars to another part of the body.
 Recovery, therefore, does tend to take longer.